Shed Felt Buying Guide

 Waterproof Felt

 Like many others, you may be relieved to find out that standard Green Mineral shed felt is waterproof.
 This option is the preferred choice of most manufacturers when it comes to an average garden shed, so if waterproofing is all you are looking for, it is an option to consider.
-However, you will probably need to replace it in about five years' time, so if you want something longer-lasting, you will need to consider one of the more durable options.
+However, you will probably need to replace it in about five years, so if you want something longer-lasting, you will need to consider one of the more durable options.

 Which Felt is Long Lasting?